icopy-site/awesome-cn/docs/awesome/awesome-gemini-cli.md

 Tools that enhance your development workflow when using Gemini CLI.

+- [**agnix**](https://github.com/avifenesh/agnix) - Linter for AI agent configurations.
+Validates GEMINI.md, SKILL.md, hooks, MCP, and more with 156 rules, auto-fix, and LSP server for real-time editor diagnostics.
 - [Self Command](https://github.com/stevenAthompson/self-command) - Allows the Gemini CLI to send commands to itself, run very long commands in the background and be woken, sleep for a specified amount of time, watch logs and receive notifications, etc by leveraging tmux.
 Reduces usage and improves reliability by avoiding loop detection.
 After installing the extension you must lauch gemini-cli into a tmux session named "gemini-cli".
 - [vsync](https://github.com/nicepkg/vsync) - Sync Skills, MCP servers, Agents & Commands across Claude Code, Cursor, OpenCode, Codex, and Gemini CLI with automatic format conversion (JSON ↔ TOML ↔ JSONC).
 - [**Gemini Dockerized CLI**](https://github.com/nordluf/gemini-dockerized-cli) - Gemini Dockerized CLI with small improvements.